Tanzania, in full

 Ruaha is Tanzania's largest national park and one of the least visited.
 Large elephant herds, exceptional lion and leopard density, and an almost complete absence of other vehicles.
 The landscape is wild and rugged in a way that feels genuinely remote.

 Nyerere (formerly Selous) and Katavi extend the southern and western circuit for those who want to get further from the usual routes entirely.
-These are areas for travelers who have done the north and want real depth.

 THE YAEDA VALLEY